NeroReflex/bytevec2/README.md

 - Tuples with up to 12 elements
 - Custom `struct`s

-For collections and other structures, automatic implementation of bytevec requires that all of its underlying elements implement the `ByteEncodable` trait.
+For collections and other structures, automatic implementation of bytevec2 requires that all of its underlying elements implement the `ByteEncodable` trait.

-### The bytevec serialization format
+### The bytevec2 serialization format
-bytevec doesn't follow any particular serialization format.
+bytevec2 doesn't follow any particular serialization format.
 It follows simple rules when translating some type value to bytes:
 - For a primitive type such as the integral types, floating points or char that have fixed size, it will just grab the bytes and put them